MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

    > [!NOTE]
    > If you want to install an extension from the Chrome Web Store, set the value of `update_url` to `https://clients2.google.com/service/update2/crx`.

-1. In Microsoft Edge, go to `edge://extensions` and verify that your extension is listed.
+1. In Microsoft Edge, go to `edge://extensions`, and then verify that your extension is listed.

 <!-- ====================================================================== -->